Seán Kavanagh: Shamrock Rovers

 After appearing once for Fulham in the 2017–18 season, Kavanagh returned to Republic of Ireland, where he joined Shamrock Rovers for an undisclosed fee.
 Kavanagh had been set to join Derry City but joined Shamrock Rovers at the last moment.
 He also said that he took 'unbelievable' pay cut to join the club, saying: "the football here will suit me rather than trying to hang around the lower leagues in England."

 Kavanagh made his Shamrock Rovers' debut, starting the whole game, in a 0–0 draw against Dundalk in the opening game of the 2018 League of Ireland Premier Division season.
 In the next two matches, he scored two goals in two matches, which both matches were a win against Bray Wanderers and Derry City.
 Since making his debut, Kavanagh quickly established himself in the starting eleven for the side.
 However, he was sent-off in the 84th minutes for a foul on Billy Dennehy, in a 1–0 win over Limerick.
 After serving a one match ban, he returned to the first team from suspension, playing 90 minutes, in a 1–0 win over Sligo Rovers on 30 March 2018.

+On 7 January 2026, it was announced that Kavaagh had joined the coaching staff at Shamrock Rovers, after retiring from playing at the end of the 2025 season.